nkoehring/250kb-club/README.md

 And build the page with `yarn build`.

-The website analysis is done by `compile-list.js` which reads `pages.txt` and writes the results to `src/pages.json`.
+The website analysis is done by `compile-list.js` which reads `pages.txt` and writes the results to `src/pages.json`. `pages.txt` is curated by hand.